Glucocerebrosidase deficiency; Glucosylceramidase deficiency; Lysosomal storage disease - Gaucher

 Genetic counseling is recommended for prospective parents with a family history of Gaucher disease.
 Testing can determine if parents carry the gene that could pass on the Gaucher disease.
 A prenatal test can also tell if a baby in the womb has Gaucher syndrome.

 Krasnewich DM, Sidransky E. Lysosomal storage diseases.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 208.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 197.